11 Oct 2018, 10:01 — 6 min read

 What many digital lenders do/ can do-

-• Their proprietary credit models have capability to assess SME/ MSME customers who otherwise don’t have any credit history or poor credit history with not much fault of theirs.
+• Their proprietary credit models have capability to assess SME/ MSME customers who otherwise don’t have any credit history or poor credit history with less fault of theirs.

 • Their credit methodology is capable of assessing such customer’s willingness to pay or default intent.

 • In many cases, they guide and help MSME customers in getting their working capital gap funded through their lending marketplace through single or multiple Banks/ NBFCs conveniently.
 With their understanding many also help borrowers to improve credit score by way of financial/ credit literacy education.

 • They combine the best in class technology experience with credit underwriting and data analytics capabilities.